SKI CLIMBING SKINS

 |•||Choosing Climbing Skins|

 |•||Climbing Skin Length and Width|

 |•||Climbing Skin Care|

 There are three main types of climbing skins - nylon, mohair and mixed.
 The material you choose is based on intended use, weight, packability, desired characteristics and budget.

 Nylon: Nylon climbing skins are the most popular as they provide the best grip and are the least expensive.
 But, they are heavier and bulkier than the other options, and don’t glide as well.
 This type of skin tends to be more hydrophobic than the other options too.
-Click here for more info.
+Click here to view our nylon climbing skins.

 Mixed: Mixed climbing skins are just that…a mixture of nylon and mohair.
 This type of skin will have slightly less grip, but better glide.
 They are also lighter than nylon, and less bulky.
-Click here for more info.
+Click here to view our mixed climbing skins.

 Mohair: Pure mohair skins provide the best glide, the lightest weight and the least bulk.
 But, they are typically more expensive, and don’t climb as well as mixed or nylon skins.
-Click here for more info.
+Click here to view our mohair climbing skins.